0b11001111/das-system/README.md

 This is a fun project to motivate beginners for learning python.
 It does not aim to be a complete tutorial.

-<span style="color:red">This bot executes code provided by users without any checking, sandboxing
-or other security mechanisms.
-Never expose it to the public!</span>
+**WARNING: This bot executes code provided by users without any checking, sandboxing or other security mechanisms.
+Never expose it to the public!**

 ## setup